- Creating Eco-Conscious Products

 Environmental labels indicate that the selected product shows consideration for the environment, and provide customers helpful information when selecting eco-conscious products.
 Environmental labels come in three types (Type I, II and III) standardized by the International Organization for Standardization (ISO) or a compliance label that indicates that the product complies with specific performance criteria.

 There are various environmental labels in the countries and regions around the world in which the Brother Group operates.
-The respective labels (which are based on different eco-conscious requirements and standards) are considered to meet stakeholders' environmental requirements and the basic stance of the Brother Group is to actively acquire the labels in the countries and regions where our products are sold.
+The respective labels (which are based on different eco-conscious requirements and standards) are considered to meet customers' environmental requirements and the basic stance of the Brother Group is to actively acquire all the environmental labels for applicable products in the countries and regions where our products are sold.

 Below are the main environmental labels acquired by Brother products.